European Political Community: Structure

 The European Political Community is envisaged as an intergovernmental forum for heads of states and governments similar to the G7 or G20 and upon establishment did not have its own secretariat, budget or staff.
 Each summit is primarily organised by the hosting country.
 Initially, the incoming host, outgoing host and future host constituted a hosting trio to coordinate organising summits and the setting agendas.
 This was expanded to a quartet following the fourth summit in July 2024.

 In January 2023, the Government of France began recruiting a small task force, led by a project manager, to support the work of the EPC.
 The task force will help coordinate the preparation and organisation of EPC Summits, support the institutional development of the EPC, facilitate the insertion of the EPC in the space European diplomacy (EU, Council of Europe) and contribute to mobilising various other actors (such as development banks) in support of the work of the EPC.
+French president Emmanuel Macron has appointed diplomat Hugues Moret as special envoy for the EPC.

 The invitation letter for the first summit was signed by European Council President Charles Michel.
 For the second summit, invitation letters were jointly signed by Charles Michel and Maia Sandu, the president of the hosting country.

 As the community has not launched an official website, the agendas, press releases and multimedia resources for the summits are published on the website of the European Council.

+Platforms

+The following platforms are associated with the European Political Community: